ngnrsaa/qflex/README.md

 qFlex scientific documentation and results can be found [here](tbd) and [here](tbd).
 For the technical documentations, see [qflex/docs](/docs).

+## Build Using Docker

+To run qFlex in a docker container, see [qflex/docs/docker.md](/docs/docker.md).

 ## Licence

+Copyright © 2019, United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
+All rights reserved.

 The Flexible Quantum Circuit Simulator (qFlex) framework is licensed under the Apache License, Version 2.0 (the "License"); you may not use this application